medikoo/github-news-reader/README.md

 	$ npm start

-Enjoy your Feed Reader on configured port
+Wait for _Client application updated_ message and enjoy your News Reader on configured port